ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

-# Start Developing iOS Apps (Swift) with Cloud Sync; Part 2: Sync to Cloudant
+# Offline-First iOS Apps with Swift & Cloudant Sync; Part 2: Sync to the Cloud

 This walkthrough is a sequel to Apple's well-known iOS programming introduction, [Start Developing iOS Apps (Swift)][apple-doc].
 Apple's introduction walks us through the process of building the UI, data, and logic of an example food tracker app, culiminating with a section on data persistence: storing the app data as files in the iOS device.